Frequently Asked Questions – Applying the guidelines for Commonwealth procuring officials

 The Department of Finance flip chart can be used to assist in determining whether a Commonwealth entity is non‑corporate, corporate or a company.

-Does this new STR requirement apply to existing Commonwealth contracts that are operating after 1 July 2019?
+Does this new STR requirement apply to existing Commonwealth contracts?

-No. This policy does not require Commonwealth entities to amend existing contracts or deeds of standing offer that are in place prior to this policy's commencement date.
+The original policy, which commenced 1 July 2019, does not require Commonwealth entities to amend existing contracts or deeds of standing offer that were in place prior to 1 July 2019.

 What should a Commonwealth Procurement Officer do if the tenderer says they have issues when seeking an STR?